Flexible Physical Camouflage Generation Based on a Differential Approach: Methodology

-The texture maps optimized through the diffusion model need to be rendered onto the corresponding regions of the 3D target for further optimization.
+{\textbf{Texture blending. }} The texture maps optimized through the diffusion model need to be rendered onto the corresponding regions of the 3D target for further optimization.
 One difficulty here is that almost all current 3D neural render methods can only process one texture, that is to say, there should only be one texture for a 3D model, otherwise, it can not be correctly rendered.
 To cope with this problem, the texture blending technique is applied to map different textures in a single 3D object.
 The texture blending technique involves blending multiple textures based on the blending factor.
 The blending factor is the texture index associated with each vertex.
-Then the linear interpolation is applied to fuse the texture, which can be expressed as $T_{blended}=\sum_{i}^{K} \lambda_{i}\cdot T_{i}$, where $T_{belended}$ is the resulting blended texture, and $T_{i}$ is the original texture, and $\lambda_{i}$ is the blending factor which is 1 in the general case.

-Therefore, we utilize a texture blending approach to replace the corresponding regions in the original texture with baked textures.
-After the differential rendering with differentiable mesh renderer $R$, the fusion step is applied to join the background and the rendered object in the same picture to create the new scenario, and this procedure can be described as follows:
+The initial texture of the 3D model is $T_{raw}=[T_{1},T_{2},...,T_{n}]$.
+The blended texture can be represented as $B(T_{raw})=\sum_{i}^{n}\lambda_{i}\cdot T_{i}$, and $\lambda_{i}$ is the blending factor, which is typically set to 1.
+Therefore, we use a texture blending method to replace the corresponding regions in the original texture with the adversarial texture $T_{adv}$, without affecting the normal display of other areas on the 3D model surface.
+The final blended texture rendered onto the 3D model surface is described as follows:

-where $M$ represents the model file of the target being attacked, $P$ represents the positional information between the target and the camera, $E$ represents environmental information (including brightness, lighting intensity, reflection parameters, etc.), and $m_{bk}$ represents the mask image segmented out from the target (with the segmented area set to 1 and the background area set to 0).
-The algorithm is described in Algorithm~\ref{alg:pytorch3d}.
-Then, the rendered batch images will be treated as training data to obtain the adversarial texture.